 Uniquely, First Nations Kitchen is a ministry led by indigenous people for indigenous people.
 FNK’s Ministry Team leads all aspects of the program on a volunteer-basis without compensation, though there are specific and agreed-upon roles and responsibilities for team members such as Program/Kitchen Director, Volunteer Coordinator and Fundraiser.
-In addition FNK enjoys volunteer support from 8 area Episcopal congregations.
+In addition FNK enjoys volunteer support from 13 area Episcopal congregations, the Native American Law Students Association (NALSA) of William Mitchell, and multiple churches of various denominations.
 The engagement of the partner congregations has evolved as a model for the Episcopal Church in Minnesota which in recent years has collectively discerned a call to engage opportunities for mission in regional settings, combining efforts, gifts, and resources across congregational lines.

 First Nations Kitchen is primarily a justice-focused, Gospel-based ministry.
 Its primary intent is to provide food to indigenous people who would not otherwise have access to high-quality, fresh organic food in an environment of radical hospitality and cultural empowerment.
-While FNK makes full use of its relationship with the Twin Cities Coop Partners (free organic vegetables, fruits, and dairy) it now desires to deepen its ministry by engaging its guests and volunteers in the production of its own food.
-To this end, in 2011 FNK will organize its first “rice camp” – by sending people from the cities to the White Earth reservation for traditional rituals of harvesting wild rice and a project to learn traditional techniques and ceremonial practices around buffalo butchering.
-Finally, FNK dreams of launching an urban community garden project to build raised beds for cultivating the “three sisters” – corn, beans, and squash – for use in weekly meals.
-But more than that, the garden would serve as a neighborhood gathering place, a chance to build deeper relationships with guests and volunteers, provide an opportunity for traditional harvest ceremonies, and bring indigenous people together to learn ancestral methods of growing their own food.
+While FNK makes full use of its relationship with the Twin Cities Coop Partners (free organic vegetables, fruits, and dairy) we desire to deepen its ministry by engaging its guests and volunteers in the production of its own food.
+It is hoped that the garden will serve as a neighborhood gathering place, a chance to build deeper relationships with guests and volunteers, provide an opportunity for traditional harvest ceremonies, and bring indigenous people together to learn ancestral methods of growing their own food.